Hurricane Fiona blasts Turks and Caicos Islands as a "life-threatening" Category 3 storm

 National Guard Brig.
 Gen. Narciso Cruz described the resulting flooding as historic.

-"There were communities that flooded in the storm that didn't flood under Maria," he said, referring to the 2017 hurricane that caused nearly 3,000 deaths.
+"There were communities that flooded in the storm that didn't flood under Maria," he said.
 "I've never seen anything like this."

 Cruz said that 670 people have been rescued in Puerto Rico, including 19 people at a retirement home in the north mountain town of Cayey that was in danger of collapsing.